-To perform the mechanical cell disruption pre-treatment, the wet Scenedesmus sp. paste (with an initial concentration of 0.21 g dry biomass g wet biomass-1) was diluted to 40 g L-1.
+To perform the mechanical cell disruption pretreatment, the wet Scenedesmus sp. paste (with an initial concentration of 0.21 g dry biomass g wet biomass-1) was diluted to 40 g L-1.
 Then, the samples for obtaining each product were prepared as explained before.
-Although cell counting is the most reliable method to quantify the cell disruption, measuring absorbances of supernatants of the pre-treated samples also gives information about the increase or not of the quantity of water-soluble components and thus, of the degree of cell disruption achieved in each case (Porto et al., 2018).
-Figure 1 shows the comparison of absorbances determined at wavelengths between 600-800 nm as a measure of the cell disruption achieved applying each treatment intensity.
-As can be observed, any HPH condition applied enhanced the cell disruption if compared to the control (Scenedesmus sp. at 40 g L-1 without any pre-treatment).
-The same occurred increasing the number of passes, with in turn led to an increase in absorbance (data not shown).
-Therefore, it can be concluded that the greater the pre-treatment intensity of the biomass (both with an increase in the pressure and the number of passes), the greater the cell disruption observed.
-Figure 1 shows the normalized absorbances, calculated as the relationship between the absorbance of each sample and the absorbance of the control (untreated biomass).
+Although cell counting is the most reliable method to quantify the cell disruption, measuring the supernatant absorbances of the pretreated samples also provides information about the increase (or not) in the quantity of water-soluble components, and thus on the degree of cell disruption achieved in each case [24].
+Fig. 1 shows the comparison of absorbances determined at wavelengths between 600 and 800 nm as a measure of the cell disruption achieved applying each treatment intensity.
+As can be observed, any HPH condition applied enhanced the cell disruption compared to the control (Scenedesmus sp. at 40 g L^{-1} without any pretreatment).
+The same occurred when increasing the number of passes, which, in turn, led to an increase in absorbance (data not shown).
+Therefore, it can be concluded that the greater the pretreatment intensity of the biomass (both by increasing the pressure and the number of passes), the greater the cell disruption observed.
+Fig. 1 shows the normalized absorbances, calculated as the relationship between the absorbance of each sample and the absorbance of the control (untreated biomass).